 Port and other maritime authorities: Australian port authorities and relevant government organisations may request subscriptions to AusENC packs that cover their area of port limits or areas of operational interest, directly from the AHO as part of data sharing arrangements.
 For further information, please contact the AHO Licensing Manager:

 When ordering an AusENC subscription it is essential to supply an ‘S-63 User Permit’ for the IHO S-63 compatible viewing system to be used.
 These can be obtained from the system manufacturer or supplier.
+See the IHO S-63 Original Equipment Manufacturer list for compatible viewing systems and contact details.
 Additionally, a working email address is required in order to receive AusENC cell permits and other service notifications.

 When orders are processed, permits and instructions on how to install and use the AusENC service will be sent by email, normally within two working days.